zviels/pagination-and-filtering/README.md

 - The pagination buttons had to display the correct page.
 - Clicking between or outside of pagination buttons shouldn't have triggered the click event.
 - The `active` class name had to be added to the most recently clicked pagination button.
 Furthermore, there should have been only one active button at any given time.
 - Project had to have the correct number of pagination buttons, and they should have been numbered correctly.
-For example - if there are forty-two students, there should be five pagination buttons, numbering 1 through 5.
+For example - if there were forty-two students, there should have been five pagination buttons, numbering 1 through 5.

 To exceed expectations, the number of pages and pagination buttons had to be changed based on how many search results are returned.
-For example - if nine or fewer results are returned, zero or one pagination buttons are displayed.
-If twenty-two search results are returned, three pagination buttons are displayed.
+For example - if nine or fewer results were returned, zero or one pagination buttons should have been displayed.
+If twenty-two search results were returned, three pagination buttons should have been displayed.

 #### Paging

 - The first nine students from the array of objects in the `js/data.js` file should have been displayed when the page was first loaded.
 - Clicking on a pagination button should have displayed the correct number of students.
-For example - clicking on button number `1` should show students 1 to 9, clicking on button number `2` should show students 10 to 18, etc.
+For example - clicking on button number `1` should have shown students 1 to 9, clicking on button number `2` should have shown students 10 to 18, etc.

 To exceed expectations -

 - I had to display a "No Results" message when a search yields zero results.
 I also had to remove or hide this message when students are displayed on the page again.
 - After a search, pages had to display only students that match the search criteria.
 The pages also had to display the correct number of students.
-For example - if twenty-two search results are returned, the third and final page should only display four students.
+For example - if twenty-two search results were returned, the third and final page should have displayed only four students.

 #### Code Quality